Hypnotherapy NLP Manchester – How it Works

 Isn’t It Only the Weak-Minded or Weak-Willed That Can Be Hypnotised?

 There is a significant body of scientific research exploring the correlation between specific personality traits and being ‘more hypnotisable’.
 According to research, the ability to be hypnotised does not correlate with any specific personality trait (Kirsch & Council, 1992), including a person’s capacity for ‘a strong will’ (Kirsh, Lynn, & Rhue, 1993; 1996).

 Hypnosis is not a form of mind control, and there is no connection between being ‘weak willed’ and hypnosis.

 Will I Tell You All Of My Secrets?

 Hypnosis is not a truth serum!
 You still decide what you want to say.
 You still have free will.
-You don’t have to do, or say, anything that you do not want to.
+You cannot be made to do or say anything that you do not wish to do.

 Can I Get ‘Stuck’ In Hypnosis?

 No, hypnosis is more like reading a good book or watching a good film – you could never get ‘stuck’ there.
 You always remain in control.